As our client, you receive an individually designed asset allocation plan to help you achieve your financial goals and meet your financial needs.

 Investors in or approaching retirement should have at least five to seven years of their safe spending rate allocated to stability.
 Replenishing this allocation to stability when stocks are appreciating helps secure future years of spending.

-The asset classes in Stability are
+The asset classes in Stability include:

 - Short Money, fixed-income investments with a maturity date of two years or less;